 Ingredients

-• 1 teaspoon baking soda, optional, see notes
+• 1 teaspoon baking soda, 5 grams, (optional, see notes)

 Instructions

-• After it has fermented, add to the mixture honey, salt, and baking soda*.
+• After the bulk fermentation, add honey, salt, and baking soda, stirring well.

 Notes